dezashibi/cqv/README.md

 # Introduction
 Conference Question Vote (CQV) is a mini full stack MEAN app using my tiny express based framework (https://github.com/dezashibi/express_micro_api) , Mongoose , Angular 4

+Users can ask their questions and vote for their related questions

+admin and moderator can view questions and delete them if question is inappropriate or mark question as answered so that the question no longer can be voted.

+attendees can mention their name or not and vote for a question only once.

 ## Installation
 installation is easy